moclojer/moclojer.com/content/about/architecture.md

 ## Event Flow

-As said before, we use Redis MQ in order to provide communication between our services, through Redis's Pub/Sub capabilities.
+As previously mentioned, we use Redis MQ to facilitate communication between services via Redis's Pub/Sub capabilities.
 Our queues are, separated by service, specifically:

 **mock/api**